Wisdom teeth removal can be a very painful intervention.

 I’ve already mentioned how weed can be helpful in terms of inflammation.
 I’ll explain that further.

 Basically, inflammation will kick in as soon as the tooth is removed.
 Why?
 Well, because the wound will become swollen as soon as the procedure ends and that’s completely natural.

 Depending on your overall health and the size of the wounds, the condition may persist for weeks, sometimes even months on end (in extreme cases).
 Of course, inflammation is often followed by a pain that is difficult to cope with and regular painkillers only focus on the symptoms, not the actual cause.

 Luckily, weed can be extremely helpful here.
-By smoking weed after wisdom teeth removal every day, you should quickly notice a decrease in your inflammation.
+If you’re using it regularly during this period, you should quickly notice a decrease in your inflammation.
 Not only will the pain be smaller, but you will also recover much quicker.